Joseph Emmanuel Ackah

-Joseph Emmanuel Ackah is a Ghanaian politician, Farmer and a member of the 1st, 2nd and 3rd parliament of the 4th republic of Ghana.
-He is a former member of Parliament for the Jomoro constituency in the Western Region a member of the National Democratic Congress political party in Ghana.
+Joseph Emmanuel Ackah (31 August 1934 – 17 April 2024) was a Ghanaian politician, farmer and a member of the 1st, 2nd and 3rd parliament of the 4th republic of Ghana.
+He was a member of Parliament for the Jomoro constituency in the Western Region a member of the National Democratic Congress political party in Ghana.

 Early life and education

 Ackah was born on 31 August 1934.
-He is a product of the University of Ghana.
+He was a product of the University of Ghana.
 He acquired a Bachelor of Arts degree in history from the university.
-Ackah is also a product of University of Cape Coast.
+Ackah was also a product of University of Cape Coast.
 He acquired a Post-graduate Certificate in Education from the university.

-Career

-Ackah is a farmer by profession.
+Ackah was a farmer by profession.

 Politics

 Ackah was first elected during the 1992 Ghanaian parliamentary election as member of the 1st parliament of the 4th republic.
-He succeeded James V. Leuven Mensah of the People's National Party(PNP).
-He is also a member of the 2nd and 3rd parliament of the 4th republic of Ghana.
-He is a member of the National Democratic Congress and a representative of the Jomoro constituency of the Western Region of Ghana.
+He succeeded James V. Leuven Mensah of the People's National Party (PNP).
+He was also a member of the 2nd and 3rd parliament of the 4th republic of Ghana.
+He was a member of the National Democratic Congress and a representative of the Jomoro constituency of the Western Region of Ghana.
 His political career began when he contested in the 1992 and won on the ticket of the National Democratic Congress.
 After the term ended, he contested again in the 1996 Ghanaian general elections and in 2000 Ghanaian general election.